Depression and Avoidance Behavior: How to Break the Cycle

 6 Ignoring responsibilities

-7 Staying in bed
+7 Staying in bed for long periods

 9 Not going outside

-10 Not showering
+10 Not showering or neglecting self-care

-12 Avoiding problems
+12 Avoiding problems instead of addressing them

 13 Putting things off

-14 Avoiding challenging environments
+14 Avoiding challenging environments or situations

-15 Not answering the phone, emails or reading the mail
+15 Not answering the phone, emails, or reading the mail

 Different Types of Negative Behaviors